Rouhani to woo business in Davos but Iran hurdles abound

 Cars may offer a quick win.
 Iran was one of the world’s top 10 markets with demand of 1.5 million vehicles a year in 2011 before sanctions tightened.
 That has fallen to about 800,000 but could rise rapidly, a regional automotive executive said.

-Renault, Peugeot, Nissan (7201.T), Suzuki (7269.T), KIA (000270.KS) and Mazda (7261.T) used to supply kits to Iranian partners who assembled the vehicles.
+Renault, Peugeot, Nissan, Suzuki, KIA and Mazda used to supply kits to Iranian partners who assembled the vehicles.
 Now Chinese firms have partly filled the gap, raising their market share from barely 1 percent to 5-6 percent, the executive said.

 European manufacturers’ share has fallen from 40 percent to around 10, he said, requesting anonymity.
 They are eager to resume supplying kits and parts but a major snag remains.